Getting a Mortgage

 It depends on how much you want and who you ask.
 It also depends on how good or bad your credit score is.
 Completing an application for finance does not guarantee that you will get a loan.

 Lenders that provide loans without a credit check will not automatically approve you for credit.
-According to FCA, they will still need to check your credit history before lending you any money.
+According to the Financial Conduct Authority, they will still need to run a series of checks on you, including a hard credit check before lending you any money.

 Please make sure that you only borrow exactly what you need.
 And, that you can afford the monthly repayments associated with your finance facility.